DNVIC/archipelago-sm64hacks/README.md

 # NOTE: Use and discussion of this apworld (unfortunately) is not allowed anymore in the main archipelago server.
 Please join [this one](https://discord.gg/Nu4X9gmGDR) instead, if you want help, or just want to share a json file

 My little archipelago world for (most) Super Mario 64 Romhacks.
-Currently shuffles keys, stars, caps, and cannons throughout the worlds
+Currently shuffles keys, stars, caps, cannons, and troll stars throughout the worlds
+Special support for Star Revenges 3.5, 6.25, 7, 7.5, and 8 as well!

 ## How to use this world: